Richard Wenman, 1st Viscount Wenman: Life

 Wenman was the eldest son of Thomas Wenman (died 1577) of Thame Park, Oxfordshire, and his wife Jane West, daughter of William West, 1st Baron De La Warr, who married at St Dunstan in the West, London on 9 June 1572.
 His father is mistakenly called Richard by Burke.
 Following his father's death, his mother remarried to James Cressy of Beaconsfield (died 1581), then (in January 1587/88) to Thomas Tasburgh of Hawridge, Buckinghamshire (died 1602–03), and lastly to Ralph Sheldon, Esquire (1537-1613) of Beoley, Worcestershire.
 Dame Jane Tasburghe (née West)'s last will and testament was proved in 1621.

 Richard Wenman matriculated at the University of Oxford on 8 December 1587 as 'Mr. Case's scholar.'
 Wenman served as a volunteer soldier and behaved with great gallantry when Cadiz was captured in 1596.
 He was knighted by Robert Devereux, 2nd Earl of Essex, at Cadiz.

 Wenman was elected Member of Parliament for Oxfordshire on 20 December 1620, and was elected again in 1625.
 In 1627 he was High Sheriff of Oxfordshire.
-He was created Baron Wenman of Kilmainham, co.
-Meath, and Viscount Wenman of Tuam by letters patent, dated 30 July 1628.
+He was created Baron Wenman of Kilmainham, County Meath, and Viscount Wenman of Tuam by letters patent, dated 30 July 1628.